ThirdCommand/GEOWars/README.md

 # Technologies

-* Vanilla JavaScript for overall structure and game logic
+* JavaScript for overall structure and game logic
 * HTML5 Canvas for DOM manipulation and rendering
 * Web Audio API for sound generation, processing and control
 * Gamepad API to allow for controller use